RainerEngelken/cns2018workshop/README.md

-# CNS 2018 workshop:
-### How does learning reshape dimensionality of collective network activity?

 #### **July 18th 2018 (during [CNS 2018](https://ocns.memberclicks.net/cns-2018 "CNS 2018")), Seattle**

 Large neural networks, biological or artificial, can learn complex input-output relations.
 During learning, the network dynamics are often constrained to a low-dimensional manifold despite available high-dimensional space.
 The mechanism behind this space dimensionality confinement is yet unclear.